nasa-nccs-hpda/super-resolution-api/README.md

 ## Configuration

 This project uses [hydra](https://hydra.cc) for workflow configuration.
 All configuration files are found in the super-resolution-api/super-resolution-climate/config directory.
 Default configuration values are specified here for a variety of internal parameters related to model tuning and inference derivations.
-While these defaults are reasonable for many scenarios, the paths of the inputs and outputs must be correctly updated in the `dataset_root:` and `root:` parameters respectively.
+These initial values are reasonable for many scenarios.
+However, the paths of the inputs and outputs *must* be correctly updated prior to execution in the `dataset_root:` and `root:` parameters respectively.

-Pertinent runtime parameters are described in the table below.
+This version of the API specifically supports the *SWOT* (Surface Water and Ocean Topography) dataset and the *SST* (sea surface temperature) variable.
+User-specifiable runtime parameters are described in the table below.

 ## Parameters